Mapping life satisfaction with Leaflet in R

 A few things to note:

-• You can’t use the tidyverse pipe with sp objects, so I filtered the borough data ‘the base way’ (using susetting rather than dplyr’s ‘filter’ function)
+function is used to transform the data to an appropriate projected coordinate system; - You can’t use the tidyverse pipe with sp objects, so I filtered the borough data ‘the base way’ (using susetting rather than dplyr’s ‘filter’ function)